Permissions for time tracking

 - It should be possible to prevent time overruns, i.e. logging to issues where the planned time is used up.

-#1 Updated by Maxim Krušina about 12 years ago
+#1 Updated by Maxim Krušina over 12 years ago

 What is also very import is ability to not-allow adding spent time into the past.